mayukhdifferent/GPMStudentSim/README.md

 The entirety of the game is available in the GPMSimFinal.xlsm file.
 Microsoft Excel is required to run it, and macros must be enabled.

+The systems diagram is also available in the docs, which can be run on https://ncase.me/loopy/ by Nicky Case.